 You can also see the two 102mm “Wings” fans with 11 transparent blades.
 The RGB LEDs are located in the center of the fans, illuminating the surrounding fan blades.
 Despite the appearance of the fan blades, these fans are very silent.

 On its output ports, it has three DisplayPorts 1.4a and one HDMI 2.1.
-It also a single 8-pin PCIe power connector.
+It also has a single 8-pin PCIe power connector.
 The fans and the slogan on the front-side portion have RGB lighting and can be sync by connecting the graphics card to the motherboard’s RGB header.

 From this angle, you can see the 8-pin power connector and the RGB header for synching.
 Interestingly, the 8-pin power connector is reinforced by metal.
 The backplate also overlaps and covers the sides a bit.
 I think it looks nice compared to simply fully exposing the aluminum fin stacks.